 - (5) If the deadline for a party's response or reply to a motion falls on a date that is a legal holiday as defined by Fed.
 R. Civ.
 P. 6, the party's response or reply is due on the following day that is not a Saturday, Sunday, or legal holiday. - (6) When a motion is filed on a Friday, that day is excluded from the time period under Fed.
 R. Civ.
 P. 6(a), so the following Friday is the first Friday after filing.
 When calculating time periods, parties should refer to LCR 6 and Fed.
 R. Civ.
 P. 6. - (7) Cases Involving Prisoners and Detainees.
-Except for petitions for habeas corpus and motions filed pursuant to 28 U.S.C. § 2255,all motions filed in a case in which a party is under civil or criminal confinement shall be subject to the briefing schedule under Rule 7(d)(1) or 7(d)(3), not 7(d)(2).
-Petitions for habeas corpus and motions filed pursuant to 28 U.S.C. § 2255 are addressed by LCR 100.
+All motions filed in a case in which a party is under civil or criminal confinement shall be subject to the briefing schedule under Rule 7(d)(1) or 7(d)(3), not 7(d)(2).